Three (3) Associated Press Michigan High School Players of the Year since 2010. Each player attended Basics training over 100 times.

 “I never understood why so many kids traveled all over the state to play basketball when the best training in the state was right here on the Lakeshore.
 Basics taught me the primary skills required to compete, and then gave me a TON of repetitions to sharpen those skills.”

 NOTE: Evan anchored the 3-peat state championship teams at Western Michigan Christian 2008, 2009 and 2010.
 Evan was named the 2010 AP Michigan High School Player of the Year.
-(Wins Basics DUNK contest in last year!)
+(Wins Basics DUNK contest last year!)

 Taylor Richards-Cornerstone University